ekthomas25/PierresTreats.Solution/README.md

 * _Node_
 * _SQL_
 * _MySQL Workbench_
+* _Identity_

 ## Description

-_This web application was created for..._
+_This web application was created for Pierre's Bakery.
+It lists the available bakery items and flavors and allows the user to create an account using Identity and add treats or flavors using an MVC app with a many to many relationship._

 ## Setup/Installation Requirements